Tatsujinichi/container-doublylist/README.md

 # container-doublylist
 DoublyList implementation in JavaScript

-To manage a list of elements from which elements are frequently being removed.
+To manage a list of elements.
+Best use case: elements are frequently removed from the list.
 Complexity in O(1) for addition and removal.

-Iteration seem as fast as iterating through arrays
+Note: Benchmarks seem to show that iteration seem as fast as array iteration.

 To **instanciate** a new list:
 ``` javascript